 A cutting tool can have one or more main cutting edges.
-Based on cutting edge, cutting tools are classified into three main categories, single point, double point, and multi-point cutting tools.
+Based on cutting edge, cutting tools are classified into three main categories: single-point, double-point, and multi-point cutting tools.

-A single-point cutting tool is defined as a tool with only one main cutting edge similarly, double-point cutting tools have two cutting edges, and multi-point cutting tools have two or more main cutting edges.
+A single-point cutting tool is defined as a tool with only one main cutting edge.
+Similarly, double-point cutting tools have two cutting edges, and multi-point cutting tools have two or more main cutting edges.

 The number of cutting edges in metal or hole cutting tools has a significant impact on several factors, including material removal rate (MRR), chip load, and tool cost.

 A multi-point cutting tool has two to hundreds of cutting edges (for example, TCT blades used as wood cutting tools).
-Double or multi-point cutting tools are primarily used for drilling, milling, reaming, and knurlings applications.
+Double or multi-point cutting tools are primarily used for drilling, milling, reaming, and knurling applications.

-Following are the important differences in these cutting tools:
+The following are the important differences in these cutting tools:

 Single Point Cutting Tool |